-In accordance with the mission of the Contemplative Sustainable Futures Program, this project aims to provide new knowledge and critical analyses on the potential interlinkages between personal and political spheres of transformation to support sustainability outcomes at different levels (individual, collective/ organisational, and systems).
+In accordance with the mission of the Contemplative Sustainable Futures Program, this project aims to provide new knowledge and critical analyses on the potential interlinkages between personal and political spheres of transformation to support sustainability outcomes at different levels (individual, collective/ organisational, and system levels).

-Within that context, TransVision deals with the following two questions: i) What mindsets (values, beliefs, paradigms and associated cognitive/ emotional and relational capacities) are needed to support welfare and sustainable climate action?; and ii) What is needed to enable such mindsets (learning processes, enabling factors, methods) for, ultimately, transitioning to a fossil-free society?
+In this context, TransVision deals with the following two questions: i) What inner capacities (mindsets, values, beliefs, paradigms and associated cognitive/ emotional and relational qualities/skills) can support welfare and sustainable climate action?; and ii) What is needed to nourish such capacities (learning processes, enabling factors, methods) for, ultimately, transitioning to a fossil-free society?
 Focus is on the role of citizens as key agents of change for sustainability and climate action.

 Research partners: Lund University Centre for Sustainability Studies (LUCSUS), Sweden; Centre for Social Sustainability and Department of Neuroscience at Karolinska Institutet, Sweden; International Institute for Industrial Environmental Economics (IIIEE), Sweden.
 Get to know our project partners here!

-Practice partners: Forward Malmö; Ekskäret Foundation; the Transition Network; Awaris and its Inner Green Deal Initiative, the European Network for Community-Led Initiatives on Climate Change and Sustainability (ECOLISE), and others.
+Practice partners: Forward Malmö; Ekskäret Foundation; the Transition Network; Awaris; The Inner Green Deal Initiative; the European Network for Community-Led Initiatives on Climate Change and Sustainability (ECOLISE); and others.
 Get to know our project partners here!

 Advisory board: i) Prof. Richard Davidson, world leader in social neuroscience and psychology; Chair of the Center for Healthy Minds at the University of Wisconsin–Madison, USA; ii) Prof. Kate Rigby, leader in environmental humanities; Director of the Research Centre for Environmental Humanities at Bath Spa University, UK; iii) Dr Markus Molz, Knowledge and Learning Coordinator of the European Network for Community-Led Initiatives on Climate Change and Sustainability (ECOLISE); iv) Prof. Karen O'Brien, internationally recognised expert on climate change and society at University of Oslo, Norway.
 Get to know our project partners here!

-"Our project will provide new knowledge on the interlinkages between personal, collective and systems change to support sustainable climate action and well-being.
+"Our project provides new knowledge on the interlinkages between personal, collective and systems change to support sustainable climate action and well-being.
 This involves exploring people’s mindsets, and how associated cultural change can be reflected in political support and a healthy development of people’s sense of responsibility, motivation and positive involvement.
-Our results will help to develop new approaches and learning processes towards sustainability.”
+Our results help to develop new approaches and learning processes towards sustainability.”